jonasschneider/momentum/README.md

 in turn loads 3 javascripts from the server, each with a size of 100KB.
 To test SPDY, Chrome was started with the `--use-spdy=no-ssl` flag, which forces all connections to be SPDY.
 This means that SPDY negotiation is not included in the benchmark.
+For comparison, a Thin server was started running the same app, accessed by Chrome without command line arguments.
-Traditional benchmark approaches using tools like `ab` fail for two reasons.
-First, because there is no equivalent for SPDY, and second, because SPDY is not optimized for raw request benchmarking, but instead focuses on the results given by real browsers
+Traditional benchmark approaches using tools like `ab` are inappropriate because SPDY is not optimized for raw request benchmarking, but instead focuses on the results given by real browsers.
+Besides that, there is no `ab` equivalent for SPDY.
+High-concurrency benchmarks are still to be done.

 This project is in development.
 The results are, to be honest, horrible.
 This is unacceptable given the fact that one of the main goals of SPDY is to improve loading